-The final study report will be posted on EU PAS register.
+The final study report will be posted on the HMA-EMA Catalogues of RWD Studies.
 Manuscripts based on specific outcomes of interest may be developed for publication purposes.

 In the event of any prohibition or restriction imposed (eg, clinical hold) by an applicable competent authority in any area of the world, or if Optum becomes aware of any new information which might influence the evaluation of the benefits and risks of a Pfizer product, Pfizer should be informed immediately.